Phnom Penh and the Killing Fields of Cambodia

 Choeung Ek Killing Fields

-Choeung Ek is the site of a former orchard and mass grave of victims of the Khmer Rouge – killed between 1975 and 1979 – about 17 kilometres south of Phnom Penh.
-It is a tourist attraction and best known as The Killing Fields, where the Khmer Rouge regime executed over one million people between 1975 and 1979.
+The Choeung Ek is the site of a former orchard and mass grave of victims of the Khmer Rouge – killed between 1975 and 1979 – about 17 kilometres south of Phnom Penh.
+It is a tourist attraction and best known as The Killing Fields, where the Khmer Rouge regime executed over one million people between 1975 and 1979!!
 In many very confronting ways.
 Most of the graves have been found by the Vietnamese soldiers and there is still a clear visible sign of the mass grave locations.

 Both sites are certainly a remembrance to the bitter past of Cambodia.
 And as in every historical war times there is always the question: ‘But Why?
 How could this happen?’

-However I must say that for me visiting those two sites wasn’t as confronting as visiting Auschwitz and Birkenau (maybe because I am from Europe?).
+However, I must say that for me, visiting those two sites wasn’t as confronting as visiting Auschwitz and Birkenau (maybe because I am from Europe?).
 But it is nevertheless a past of Cambodia that is beyond belief.
-Take your time when visiting those sites and make sure you get the audio guide tour.

 Time to leave Phnom Penh and head towards the coast line of Cambodia.